barbraparrish120/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In software development, always strive for simplicity in design and code.
 Clear, concise, and maintainable solutions often outlast complex ones.
 Remember that you're not just writing code for today, but also for future maintainers who will appreciate your clarity and foresight.
 Optimize for readability and understandability first."

 In practice, this means favoring well-structured, modular code over convoluted logic.
 It's about choosing the right abstractions, minimizing repetition, and using consistent conventions.
 Always keep in mind that less code often leads to fewer bugs and easier debugging.
 The goal isn't to write as little code as possible, but rather to achieve the desired functionality with the most straightforward solution."

+# 2024-01-16
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.

+In the context of coding, this means that writing clean, concise, and easily understandable code is a hallmark of expertise.
+It’s not just about making something work, but about making it maintainable, scalable, and adaptable for future changes.
+Always strive to reduce complexity by breaking down large problems into smaller, manageable parts, using clear variable names, avoiding unnecessary duplication (DRY principle), and embracing modularity.
+Remember, the code you write today might be read, debugged, and modified tomorrow, so strive for simplicity."